 I’ve been working in the advertising field for a long time.
 My first job in an ad agency involved proofreading long media reports with another person, taking turns reading out loud or following along to check for errors.

 At one point, part of my job involved writing content for a newsletter that was distributed within the agency and to its clients.
-As much as I enjoyed learning about media buying and planning during those eight years, I decided I wanted to work in the field I had originally chosen to study in college: commercial art.
+As much as I enjoyed learning about media buying and planning during those eight years, I decided I wanted to work in the field I had originally chosen to study in college – commercial art.

-I found out that the agency’s graphic design studio wanted to hire and train someone on a Compugraphic phototypesetting system.
+The agency’s graphic design studio wanted to hire and train someone on a Compugraphic phototypesetting system.
 After a colleague decided not to take the job, I convinced the studio owners to hire me.
 Fortunately, they decided to give me a chance.

 A very patient person taught me all about typesetting.
 Everything was entered in code on a keyboard – font, point size, line spacing, line length, etc. I entered text manually on a keyboard from supplied copy.
 Then I transferred a canister to the developer/fixer machine, from which galleys of type were proofread.
 Then off to the paste-up artist, if they weren’t already waiting at the door.
 Everything was always on deadline, almost always rush.